 How We Do It

 The Northwest Hospital Alliance began as a grant funded program through a three year federal grant from the Office of Rural Health in 1991.
-Since that time, over six million dollars in grant resources have been brought into our region through partnerships with the Hospital Alliance.
+Since that time, over nine million dollars in grant resources have been brought into our region through partnerships with the Hospital Alliance.